 Kitchen Display Systems (KDS) are digital order viewing screens that can replace printers and paper tickets in a restaurant kitchen.
-These systems route orders from the point-of-sale system (POS) to the correct kitchen stations.
+These systems route orders from the point of sale system (POS) to the correct kitchen stations.
 A good kitchen display system streamlines kitchen communication, reduces human error, and monitors cook times for each dish.
-The best systems show a dish’s ingredients at the touch of a button or text customers when orders are ready.
+The best systems show a dish’s ingredients at the touch of a button and text customers when orders are ready.

 Most kitchen display systems are built into restaurant POS systems and offered at an additional fee for hardware and software.
-There are also a few free-standing systems that integrate with several POS systems.
-We examined dozens of kitchen display systems and their corresponding POS systems based on price, ease of use, and features to arrive at the top six kitchen display systems, including the best overall.
+We examined dozens of kitchen display systems and their corresponding POS systems based on price, ease of use, and features to arrive at the top six kitchen display systems, including the best overall:

 - Toast: Best overall KDS

 - Square for Restaurants: Best low-cost KDS

 - Lightspeed: Best quick service restaurant (QSR) KDS

 - Upserve by Lightspeed: Best KDS for offline functionality

 - Revel Systems: Best KDS for online ordering and delivery

 All of the above KDS are part of a larger point-of-sale (POS) ecosystem.
 For a standalone KDS, we recommend Fresh KDS.
 It works with Clover, Shopify, Square, and Talech and can connect with other systems via Zapier.

 How We Evaluated Kitchen Display Systems